 From the beginning, the group working to save the “Hall Estate” believed that the Greenburgh Nature Center should be a refuge for wildlife, with an active educational program to promote the appreciation and understanding of nature and the environment.

 Today, the Greenburgh Natue Center is a 33-acre nature preserve with trails, a pond, a Native Plant Meadow, Nature’s Discovery Playground, Barnyard, and gardens.
-Almost 90,000 visitors come to the Greenburgh Nature Center each year.
+We impact close to 90,000 individuals each year.